ywwg/art-guidelines/lace_grant_application.md

 # Firefly Lace Grant

 ## Overview
 The Firefly Arts Collective, (FAC), is excited to offer a grant program for our annual event in the woods.
-Since our tenth anniversary in 2012, the Lace Grant (formerly known as the Tin, Steel, and Silk Grant) has been our largest grant.
-This grant is given out to ambitious projects that embody the values that Firefly supports, and represent Firefly outside of our summer event.
+In honor of our event's tenth anniversary, each year Firefly gives out three large-scale grants to ambitious projects that embody our values.
+These projects not only serve as spectacles at Firefly, but also represent Firefly outside of our event at Open Studios, FIGMENT Boston, and other similar events.
 These projects must be appropriate large in scale, spectacular, and suitable for presentation at a variety of venues.

 ### Review Criteria

 Proposals will be evaluated based on the following factors:

-* Thoughtfulness -- how well thought out is the projecdt's relationship with participants?
+* Thoughtfulness -- how well thought out is the project's relationship with participants?
 * Creativity -- how original and awe-inspiring is your project?
 * Feasibility -- how feasible is this project?